 In addition to this simple scheduling method, some scheduling tools for Twitter allow you to batch upload tweets, use recurring queues, or re-schedule tweets you already sent.

 For Twitter, most scheduling tools can schedule text tweets, tweets with images, and multi-image tweets.
 Some tools can also schedule videos and some tools are able to schedule Twitter threads.
-Before you chose a Twitter scheduling tool, make sure it can schedule all the types of posts you want to use.
+Before you choose a Twitter scheduling tool, make sure it can schedule all the types of posts you want to use.

 Why should you schedule tweets?